+How much Oracle on Exadata can migrate to Azure?

 Exadata Release Versions

 Customers are regularly migrating off end-of-life Exadata systems and want to understand the impact, especially if they can migrate to a public cloud.
 Knowing about the different features included in Exadata models can help understand how much potential decoupling may be required to migrate the workload.
 The table below is when features were introduced and increases in each Exadata model release.